iceybubble/CameraPhishing/README.md

 # CameraPhishing
-to get target's phone or desktop's cam shots

 What is CamPhish?

 CamPhish is techniques to take cam shots of target's phone front camera or PC webcam.
-CamPhish Hosts a fake website on in built PHP server and uses ngrok & serveo to generate a link which we will forward to the target, which can be used on over internet. website asks for camera permission and if the target allows it, this tool grab camshots of target's device
+CamPhish Hosts a fake website on in built PHP server and uses ngrok & serveo to generate a link which we will forward to the target, which can be used on over internet. website asks for camera permission and if the target allows it, this tool grab camshots of target's device.

-Features:

-In this tool automatic webpage templates for engaged target on webpage to get more picture of cam

-Festival Wishing
-Live YouTube TV
-Online Meeting

-simply enter festival youtube's video ID or another option you would like to do.

 These are the following steps you have to go through to breach in someone's device by sending them a malicious link and get access to there webcam: